Social Customs And Traditions In Korea

 distant family members travel long distances to participate.

-Koreans maintain a great reverence for their family history
+Koreans maintain a great reverence for their family

-back several dozens of generations.
+cases, go back several dozens of generations.
 They also minutely record official ranks,

 achievements, royal citations, the localities of tombs and other information.